dalogax/SampleProject/README.md

 ### Basic instructions:
 - Deploy -> ./mvnw spring-boot:run
-  Swagger will be loaded on http://localhost:8080/swagger-ui.html
+  - Swagger will be loaded on http://localhost:8080/swagger-ui.html
+  - H2 embebed database console will be loaded on http://localhost:8080/h2-console